-The DBE is a charitable, non-political, non-sectarian, volunteer American society of women of proven British or Commonwealth birth or ancestry, naturalized British or British Commonwealth subjects or citizens, or the wives or partners of persons of proven British or Commonwealth birth or ancestry.
-The Society was founded in the United States on March 15, 1909, as the Imperial Order, Daughters of the Empire in the U.S.A., and became the National Society Daughters of the British Empire in the USA., Inc. in 1920.
-The National Society is incorporated in Delaware.
+The Daughters of the British Empire (DBE) is a charitable, non-profit, non-political, non-sectarian, voluntary American society of women of British or Commonwealth birth, ancestry, naturalization, or marriage.
+Its members are professionals, businesswomen, and homemakers with common interests and heritage, who meet regularly for business and other events with the common cause of philanthropy.
+The Society was founded in the United States on March 15, 1909, as the Imperial Order, Daughters of the Empire in the U.S.A., and became the National Society of Daughters of the British Empire in the U.S.A. in 1920.
+The National Society is incorporated in the State of Delaware.

 The Society is affiliated with the Imperial Order Daughters of the Empire in Canada (I.O.D.E.); the Victoria League in London, England; and the General Federation of Women’s Clubs in the United States.

 The Honorary President of the DBE is the British Ambassador to the U.S. or the Ambassador’s wife.